bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 ### HTTP Digest Authentication

 HTTP digest authentication is superior to the basic authentication as it does not require the client to send an unencrypted password over the network (though HTTP basic authentication is safe over HTTPS).
-Using digest authentication with Rails is quite easy and only requires using one method, `authenticate_or_request_with_http_digest`.
+Using digest authentication with Quails is quite easy and only requires using one method, `authenticate_or_request_with_http_digest`.

 ```ruby
 class AdminsController < ApplicationController